MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/move-and-migration/Suspend-PublicFolderMigrationRequest.md

 ## SYNOPSIS
 This cmdlet is available only in on-premises Exchange.

-Use the Suspend-PublicFolderMigrationRequest cmdlet to suspend a migration request any time after the request was created, but before it reaches the status of CompletionInProgress.
-You can resume the migration request by using the Resume-PublicFolderMigrationRequest cmdlet.
+Use the Suspend-PublicFolderMigrationRequest cmdlet to suspend serial public folder migration requests (requests created by the New-PublicFolderMigrationRequest cmdlet).
+You can suspend active requests before they reach the status CompletionInProgress.
+You resume suspended requests by using the Resume-PublicFolderMigrationRequest cmdlet.

+**Note**: Serial public folder migration cmdlets are no longer available in Exchange Online.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).